-- 126 An entity shall disclose the following for each class of assets: - (a) the amount of impairment losses recognised in profit or loss during the period and the line item(s) of the statement of comprehensive income in which those impairment losses are included. - (b) the amount of reversals of impairment losses recognised in profit or loss during the period and the line item(s) of the statement of comprehensive income in which those impairment losses are reversed. - (c) the amount of impairment losses on revalued assets recognised in other comprehensive income during the period. - (d) the amount of reversals of impairment losses on revalued assets recognised in other comprehensive income during the period. - 127 A class of assets is a grouping of assets of similar nature and use in an entity's operations. - 128 The information required in paragraph 126 may be presented with other information disclosed for the class of assets.
-For example, this information may be included in a reconciliation of the carrying amount of property, plant and equipment, at the beginning and end of the period, as required by LKAS 16. - 129 An entity that reports segment information in accordance with SLFRS 8 shall disclose the following for each reportable segment: - (a) the amount of impairment losses recognised in profit or loss and in other comprehensive income during the period.
+126 An entity shall disclose the following for each class of assets:

+- (a) the amount of impairment losses recognised in profit or loss during the period and the line item(s) of the statement of comprehensive income in which those impairment losses are included. - (b) the amount of reversals of impairment losses recognised in profit or loss during the period and the line item(s) of the statement of comprehensive income in which those impairment losses are reversed. - (c) the amount of impairment losses on revalued assets recognised in other comprehensive income during the period. - (d) the amount of reversals of impairment losses on revalued assets recognised in other comprehensive income during the period. - 127 A class of assets is a grouping of assets of similar nature and use in an entity's operations. - 128 The information required in paragraph 126 may be presented with other information disclosed for the class of assets.
+For example, this information may be included in a reconciliation of the carrying amount of property, plant and equipment, at the beginning and end of the period, as required by LKAS 16. - 129 An entity that reports segment information in accordance with SLFRS 8 shall disclose the following for each reportable segment: - (a) the amount of impairment losses recognised in profit or loss and in other comprehensive income during the period. - (b) the amount of reversals of impairment losses recognised in profit or loss and in other comprehensive income during the period. - 130 An entity shall disclose the following for each material impairment loss recognised or reversed during the period for an individual asset, including goodwill, or a cash-generating unit:

-- (b) the amount of reversals of impairment losses recognised in profit or loss and in other comprehensive income during the period. - 130 An entity shall disclose the following for an individual asset (including goodwill) or a cash-generating unit, for which an impairment loss has been recognised or reversed during the period: - (a) the events and circumstances that led to the recognition or reversal of the impairment loss. - (b) the amount of the impairment loss recognised or reversed. - (c) for an individual asset: - (i) the nature of the asset; and - (ii) if the entity reports segment information in accordance with SLFRS 8, the reportable segment to which the asset belongs. - (d) for a cash-generating unit: - (i) a description of the cash-generating unit (such as whether it is a product line, a plant, a business operation, a geographical area, or a reportable segment as defined in SLFRS 8); - (ii) the amount of the impairment loss recognised or reversed by class of assets and, if the entity reports segment information in accordance with SLFRS 8, by reportable segment; and - (iii) if the aggregation of assets for identifying the cashgenerating unit has changed since the previous estimate of the cash-generating unit's recoverable amount (if any), a description of the current and former way of aggregating assets and the reasons for changing the way the cash-generating unit is identified. - (e) the recoverable amount of the asset (cash-generating unit) and whether the recoverable amount of the asset (cashgenerating unit) is its fair value less costs of disposal or its value in use.
+- (a) the events and circumstances that led to the recognition or reversal of the impairment loss. - (b) the amount of the impairment loss recognised or reversed. - (c) for an individual asset: - (i) the nature of the asset; and - (ii) if the entity reports segment information in accordance with SLFRS 8, the reportable segment to which the asset belongs. - (d) for a cash-generating unit: - (i) a description of the cash-generating unit (such as whether it is a product line, a plant, a business operation, a geographical area, or a reportable segment as defined in SLFRS 8); - (ii) the amount of the impairment loss recognised or reversed by class of assets and, if the entity reports segment information in accordance with SLFRS 8, by reportable segment; and - (iii) if the aggregation of assets for identifying the cashgenerating unit has changed since the previous estimate of the cash-generating unit's recoverable amount (if any), a description of the current and former way of aggregating assets and the reasons for changing the way the cash-generating unit is identified. - (e) whether the recoverable amount of the asset (cash-generating unit) is its fair value less costs to sell or its value in use. - (f) if recoverable amount is fair value less costs to sell, the basis used to determine fair value less costs to sell (such as whether fair value was determined by reference to an active market). - (g) if recoverable amount is value in use, the discount rate(s) used in the current estimate and previous estimate (if any) of value in use.